andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

       proxyAll: true
 ```

-With AntreaProxy all enabled kube-proxy is not automatically removed (if one have a Kubernetes cluster with kube-proxy deployed).
+With AntreaProxy all is enabled kube-proxy is not automatically removed (if one have a Kubernetes cluster with kube-proxy deployed).
 So in a cluster with kube-proxy already running, there is a couple of steps that needs to be done to remove kube-proxy and enable AntreaProxy all.

 If one enables AntreaProxy:all and Kube-Proxy is still there, Kube-Proxy will take precedence.
 There is two ways to delete kube-proxy, during cluster bootstrap (`kubeadm init --skip-phases=addon/kube-proxy`) or post cluster bootstrap.
 Below I will go through how to delete kube-proxy on a already running cluster with kube-proxy already deployed.